dhurlburtusa/shortcuts/webpack/webpack-loader-notes.md

 Emits the module as a file to the output and returns its public URL.

+## Raw Loader

+Allows importing of file contents as a string into a JavaScript file.

 ## Sass Loader

 Compiles .sass/.scss files to CSS.